yakob-ad/lab2_dev_setup/README.md

 is no need to run a build process or refresh the page manually.
 Additionally, you do not need to setup a local server to run the project.

+## Running

+To run the site using Live Preview in VS Code, press `Ctrl+Shift+P` to open the Command Palette, then select `Live Preview: Start Server`.
+You can copy the URL from the VS Code Live Preview and paste it into a web browser such as Chrome to view the site externally.

+To end Live Preview, open Command Palette and select `Live Preview: Stop Server`.

 ## Testing

 To run the tests for the project, run the following command: